roboll/helmfile/README.md

 ## configuration syntax

 **CAUTION**: This documentation is for the development version of helmfile.
-If you are looking for the documentation for any of releases, please switch to the corresponding branch like [v0.12.0](https://github.com/roboll/helmfile/tree/v0.12.0).
+If you are looking for the documentation for any of releases, please switch to the corresponding release tag like [v0.31.0](https://github.com/roboll/helmfile/tree/v0.31.0).

 The default helmfile is `helmfile.yaml`: